nightrome/cocostuff10k/README.md

 - COCO-Stuff annotations & code: [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode)

 ### Contact
-If you have any questions regarding this dataset, please contact us at holger.caesar-at-ed.ac.uk.
+If you have any questions regarding this dataset, please contact us at holger-at-it-caesar.com.